 South Congress Food Trucks and restaurants

 South Congress is also at the heart of the food truck culture in Austin.
 Many of these food trucks you’ll find along South Congress Ave, but some of the best are worth the extra trek further outside of town.
+Even just walking through this neighborhood is one of the best free things to do in Austin.

 Well start with probably one of the most popular spots in South Congress: Jo’s Coffee.
 It’s also home to the iconic “I love you so much” wall.
 Not only are they known for their coffee, people also line up for their breakfast burritos and baked goods!